QR4.4.8 Mass is Energy

 4. Is asymmetric.
 Neutrons decay into protons but protons are stable in space.

-Yet by now virtual agents were the fashion and the accepted practice to prove they existed was by finding matching accelerator resonances, however brief.
-Finally, when in 1983 CERN found a million, million, million, millionth of a second event in the expected range, weak bosons joined gluons in the standard model pantheon, and on this flimsy evidence it is now said that:
+By now virtual agents were in fashion and the accepted practice to prove they existed was to find matching accelerator resonances, however brief.
+Finally, when in 1983 CERN found a million, million, million, millionth of a second event in the expected range, weak bosons joined gluons in the standard model pantheon.
+Based on this flimsy evidence, it is now claimed that:

 Experiments have observed three bosons that carry the weak force” (Marburger, 2011), p221.

-Yet no bosons were observed carrying anything, just accelerator events compatible with them.
-For example, in a murder case, suppose a witness said “I saw this knife killing the victim” and produced it as evidence, but cross-examination revealed that he just manufactured the knife to fit the wound.
-No jury in the land would accept that evidence, so why accept the same logic physics?
+In fact, no bosons were observed carrying anything, just accelerator events compatible with them.
+For example, suppose a witness in a murder case said “I saw this knife killing the victim” and produced it as evidence, but cross-examination revealed that he manufactured the knife to fit the wound.
+No jury in the land would accept that evidence, so why accept the same argument in physics?
 CERN observed the energy spikes it made, not particles carrying any forces.
-No evidence at all links the CERN signal to neutron decay, but it is now said to occur when a tiny 4.8 MEv down quark emits a massive 80,400 MEv W particle, which is like an ant giving birth to an elephant!
+No evidence at all links the CERN signal to neutron decay, but it is now said to occur when a tiny 4.8 MEv down quark emits a massive 80,400 MEv W particle, which is like saying an ant can give birth to an elephant!

 Figure 4.14.
 Standard model neutron decay routes